 The Clinical Interpretation Challenge:

-Running this, a true count of five might return 1.8 or 9.3.
-The clinician viewing this result must decide if the fluctuation is medically meaningful or just privacy protection at work.
-For small counts, even modest noise can completely change the clinical interpretation.
+A true count of five might return 1.8 or 9.3.
+For small counts, even modest noise can completely change clinical interpretation.

 When Protection Creates an Epistemic Gap